 A special occasion dish.
-Different coloured Bell Peppers (Capsicum/ Sweet Peppers) stuffed with mashed potatoes and cooked in a gravy of onions tomatoes and spices.
-Stuffed Shimla Mirch can be served with Rotis (chapatis) or as a side dish with rice and dhal, or with bread.
+Red, yellow, orange coloured Bell Peppers and capsicum stuffed with mashed potatoes and cooked in a gravy of onions tomatoes and spices.
+Stuffed Shimla Mirch can be served with roti or as a side dish with rice and dal, or with bread.

 This is my all time favourite, a Stuffed Shimla Mirch curry in a tasty gravy, absolute comfort food when the weather is chill.
 A delicious curry with the melding flavours of the mashed potatoes and spices and the textures of the peppers contrasting with the stuffing and the gravy.
 Grilled or fried peppers have a special flavour of their own.